 The curriculum in both Nursery and Reception is based on the 7 areas of learning as outlined in the Early Years Foundation Stage documentation.
 Below is a brief explanation for you, regarding each area of learning, that will hopefully help you to have a better picture of what children will be working towards learning in the Early Years through our play based , challenging and enjoyable curriculum.

-Reception will be focusing on 'The Polar Bear and the Snow Cloud'.
+Reception will be focusing on 'What the Ladybird Heard'.

 Personal, Social & Emotional Development